practicingruby/practicing-ruby-paid/posts/v5/006-process-spawning-patterns.md

 A pipe can be used for IPC by taking advantage of `fork` semantics.
 If you create a pipe before forking then the child process inherits a copy of the pipe from its parent.
 Since both have a copy, one process can write to the pipe while the other reads from it, enabling inter-process communication.
-Since pipes are backed by the kernel itself, we can use them to communicate between our separate Ruby processes with their own VMs.
+Pipes are backed by the kernel itself, so we can use them to communicate between our independent Ruby processes.

 ## Implementing system() with a pipe